baldurbjarnason/this-is-not-a-book/The_Form_of_the_Thing/The_problem_with_comments.md

 One of the common arguments for keeping comments on a site is the idea that in doing so you pull in discussions from the web that would otherwise take place somewhere else.

-This is untrue in quite a few ways.
+This is untrue in a couple of ways.

 1. The discussion will *always* be spread across the web.
 Social media means that any hope of controlling or centralising the discussion was lost ages ago.
 2. Keeping track of all of other people's discussions is a very bad idea.
 Some, sure.
 All, no.